IIIF/api/source/presentation/4.0/model.md

 ### intensity
 {: #intensity}

 This property sets the strength or brightness of a Light.
+The `value` of the referenced UnitValue indicates the desired intensity on a linear scale between 0.0 (no brightness) and 1.0 (as bright as the client will render).
 If this property is not specified, then the default intensity value is client-dependent.

-The value of this proerty _MUST_ be a UnitValue object.
+The value of this proerty _MUST_ be a UnitValue.
 The `unit` property of the UnitValue _MUST_ be `relative`.
 The `value` property of the UnitValue _MUST_ be between 0.0 and 1.0.

 * A Light _SHOULD_ have the `intensity` property.<br/>
-  Clients _SHOULD_ process the `intensity` property on Lights.<br/>
+  Clients _SHOULD_ process the `intensity` property on a Light.
-  Clients _SHOULD_ interpret the `value` on a linear scale between 0.0 (no brightness) and 1.0 (as bright as the client will render)
-* Other resources _MUST NOT_ have the `intensity` property.
+* Other types of resource _MUST NOT_ have the `intensity` property.

 ```json
 {